ashokurlana/TeSum/mBART+Adapters/README.md

 You will see the `summarization` directory in the `tmp/outputs` path.
 ### Testing

-To test trained adapter you can use the `test.sh` script.
+To perform the testing with trained adapter you can use the `test.sh` script.
 To load the trained adapter pass the generated summarization directory path.

 ```sh
 sh test.sh